-For 2020 entry, if your household income is less than £42,875 a year you may be eligible to apply for a means-tested undergraduate scholarship which offers funding and support.
+If your household income is less than £42,875 a year, you may be eligible to apply for a means-tested undergraduate scholarship which offers funding and support.

-Worth £3,000 a year for three years (paid in cash instalments), our UK undergraduate means tested scholarships are of higher value than the Universitys funding package Leeds Financial Support (funding which is automatically awarded based on a students household income level).
+Worth £3,000 a year for three years (paid in cash instalments), our UK undergraduate means tested scholarships are of higher value than the University’s funding package Leeds Bursary (funding which is automatically awarded based on a student’s household income level).

-The scholarships are non-repayable and are in addition to the financial support you can receive from the government (ie tuition fee loan or maintenance loan).
+The scholarships do not have to be paid back and are in addition to the financial support you can receive from the government (such as the tuition fee loan or maintenance loan).

 There are a limited number of scholarships available.
-We will award the UK undergraduate means-tested scholarships to selected UK students from low income households who also meet the eligibility criteria and are entering Leeds as full-time, level one undergraduates in September 2020.
+We will award the UK undergraduate means-tested scholarships to selected UK students from low income households who also meet the eligibility criteria and are entering Leeds as full-time, level one undergraduates in the following September.

 The scholarships are available thanks to the generous support from alumni and other organisations.

-Please note: information relating to scholarships does change from time to time.
+Information relating to scholarships does change from time to time.
 While the University endeavours to keep this information as up to date as possible, it cannot be held liable for any inaccuracies.
 If you defer entry for a year, you will generally need to apply for financial support applicable to your year of entry.